 2. Pick up a musical instrument.
 Especially if you learned an instrument in the past, picking that hobby back up would be a great pastime.
-Not only is learning an instrument something that can keep you busy for a while, but playing an instrument is also an opportunity to go out and meet other people.
-Depending on what kind of instrument, you can join an ensemble or a band even.
+Not only is learning an instrument something that can keep you busy for a while but playing an instrument is also an opportunity to go out and meet other people.
+Depending on the instrument, you can join an ensemble or a band.

 3. Painting, sculpting, and/or sketching.
 These are great stationary activities to do that will channel a lot of creativity.
 What is great about this hobby is that you don’t need prior experience or training!
-Depending on what you want to do, with a little practice and effort, a masterpiece can be created.
+Depending on what you want to do, a masterpiece can be created with a little practice and effort.
 Although the supplies for such activities might be more than other hobbies, art has many beneficial qualities.
 In addition to being a creative outlet, art can also act as therapy for seniors who are struggling with the new confines of a wheelchair.

 4. Modified sports.
-While many people think that in a wheel chair, sports are not possible, the popularization of the Special Olympics has allowed for sports across the country to be modified for people in wheelchairs.
+While many people think that in a wheelchair, sports are not possible, the popularization of the Special Olympics has allowed for sports across the country to be modified for people in wheelchairs.
 You can even participate in the New York City Special Olympics!
 Check their calendar for event updates and registration.
-If you or your loved one is not strong enough to participate in more rigorous sports like basketball, swimming is still an option.
+Swimming is still an option if you or your loved one is not strong enough to participate in more rigorous sports like basketball.
 With assistance, swimming can help to build muscle strength and even flexibility.

 Not being able to walk shouldn’t rob you of your ability to do the things you love.
-Making the effort to adjust to being in a wheelchair can be difficult, but finding the right hobbies and activities will make a world of a difference.
+Adjusting to being in a wheelchair can be difficult, but finding the right hobbies and activities will make a world of difference.
 Find the hobby you enjoy most, and excel at it!